EdmundGoodman/EES/README.md

 # EES
-The code repository for the Perse School entry to the Engineering Education Scheme (EES)
+The code repository for an automated tennis ball collector entered into the engineering education scheme